Picometer12/SDRatingsGit/ReadMe.md

 - Add a mode for rating a new keyword a large number of times against many keywords that already have mature ratings for rating new keywords quickly
 - Give credit to the right wildcards script and provide a link.
 Or upgrade to the newest one if it has more functionality.
 - Think about case where one group's is a subset of another group's name
+- Output a csv with keywords and tags that can be sorted and/or maybe just a sorted txt file with one keyword + 1 tag
+- Think about how to incorporate batch count/sizes if at all.
+Could at least use batch sizes to speed up generation.